pronique/multitenant/README.md

 No Scope Models add scoping to the Model, it is a verbose way to express that a Model is not scoped at all.
 If the table has an account_id field, the inserting tenant's id is used to notate who inserted the record.
+Since scope is not enfored, any tenant can delete any record.

 ## Installation